AranaDeDoros/AranaDeDoros/README.md

 ---

 ##  what I do
-- Work across frontend, backend, mobile, and cloud
+- work across frontend and backend
-- Design APIs, microservices,  and integrations
+- design APIs, domain modeling, CLI tooling, web apps and dsl experiments every now and then
-- Spend 8 hours automating stuff that takes 5 minutes manually
+- spend 8 hours automating stuff that takes 5 minutes manually

-I enjoy mixing creativity + engineering: building stuff that's fun to create.

 ---

 ## currently into
-- Fast API
+- FastAPI
 - Nim

 ---